mike182uk/dotfiles/README.md

 - Installs a nicer dock icon
 - Creates a symlink for the user preferences

-Navigate to boostrap directory and run
+Navigate to bootstrap directory and run

 ```
 ./sublime-text.sh <path-to-sync-directory>